UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_4.md

 - Does the code run and are the comments clear (20%)

 - Average of the grades from the peer review (20%)

+The final grade for the creative exercise will make up 20% of the final grade of the course.
 ```

-## **PRODUCTS TO HAND IN**

-The following needs to be submitted for the creative exercise of Chapter 4:

-- **1 PDF of the poster** made on one page in powerpoint at the dimensions of your laptop screen.
-If you used sources (published papers), include references in small print.

-- **Your code**, including in the comments the online source of the data that you used, if applicable.

-- **Peer review forms**, which will be handed out during the presentation day.